Siphon880gh/markdown-to-html-wrapper/_Biz - Scrum.md

 ### Misc - In the economics of SCRUM

-The importance of early releases and the fail fast approach so we can learn if our assumption about the market need is correct and we can pivot earlier than later.
-You give incremental funding so you don't drain the budget on an unneeded batch of requirements.
+Here we see the importance of early releases and the fail fast approach so we can learn if our assumption about the market need is correct and we can pivot earlier rather than later.
+Give incremental funding so you don't drain the budget on an unneeded batch of requirements.

 ![](https://i.imgur.com/cb6PtCO.jpg)